13 tips from customer support managers on how to manage your remote team

 - Enablement: Providing the tools and resources to allow agents to work from home.

-- Engagement: Making sure that you replicate a strong work culture to ensure your agents are engaged with their work.
+- Engagement: Making sure that you replicate a to ensure your agents are engaged with their work.

 - Management: Putting measures into place to ensure the mid/long-term improvement of agents’ performance in multiple areas.